-- Is the management acting in the best financial interests of the organisation and the key stakeholders?
+- Is management acting in the best financial interests of the organisation and the key stakeholders?

-- Financial decision-making: This involves investment and financing with regards to the organisation.
-This department takes decisions about how the organisation should raise finance, whether they should sell new shares, or how the profit should be distributed.
+- Financial decision-making: This involves investment and financing with regard to the organisation.
+This department makes decisions about how the organisation should raise finances, whether they should sell new shares, or how the profit should be distributed.

 The financial management department of any firm is handled by a financial manager.
 This department has numerous functions such as:

 - Calculating the capital required: The financial manager has to calculate the amount of funds an organisation requires.
-This depends upon the policies of the firm with regards to expected expenses and profits.
+This depends on the policies of the firm with regard to expected expenses and profits.
 The amount required has to be estimated in such a way that the earning capability of the organisation increases.

 - Formation of capital structure: Once the amount of capital the firm requires has been estimated, a capital structure needs to be formed.
-This involves debt equity analysis in the short-term and the long-term.
-This depends upon the amount of the capital the firm owns, and the amount that needs to be raised via external sources.
+This involves debt-equity analysis in the short and long term.
+This depends on the amount of capital the firm owns and the amount that needs to be raised via external sources.

 - Allocation of profits: Once the organisation has earned a good amount of net profit, it is the financial manager’s duty to efficiently allocate it.
 This could involve keeping a part of the net profit for contingency, innovation, or expansion purposes, while another part of the profit can be used to provide dividends to the shareholders.